This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- Pat dry the chicken breasts with a paper towel and with a sharp knife, cut them into 1-inch, nugget-sized pieces.
+- Pat dry the chicken breasts with a paper towel.
+Using a sharp knife, cut them into nugget-sized pieces of 1-inch.
+Transfer them inside a zip bag, pour the dill pickle juice, and seal.

-- In a bowl, beat the eggs and set aside.
+- In a medium bowl, large enough to fit the nuggets, whisk the egg.
+Add the milk, combine, and set aside.

-- In a dish, combine the coconut flour, and seasonings.
+- In a gallon-sized zip bag, combine the gluten-free flour and the seasonings.
+Set aside.

 We can have chickfila on sundays – FINALLY!